cbranch101/react-wiring-library/docSite/website/docs/basics/prepping.md

 ...
 ```

-Finally, target the checkbox so we can can click it
+Finally, target the checkbox so we can can click it.

 ```javascript
 ...
   <input